DarylDavies/Barcode-QR-Generator/README.md

 ## Hosting
 [Azure Web App Services](https://azure.microsoft.com/en-in/services/app-service/web/)

+Azure Web Apps is a cloud computing based platform for hosting websites, created and operated by Microsoft.
-Azure App Service is an HTTP-based service for hosting web applications, REST APIs, and mobile back ends.
+It is an HTTP-based service for hosting web applications, REST APIs, and mobile back ends.
 You can develop in your favorite language, be it .NET, .NET Core, Java, Ruby, Node.js, PHP, or Python.
-Applications run and scale with ease on both Windows and Linux-based environments.Azure App Service is a fully managed platform as a service (PaaS) offering for developers.
+Applications run and scale with ease on both Windows and Linux-based environments.
+Azure App Service is a fully managed platform as a service (PaaS) offering for developers.
 ## Install
 [IDAutomationHC39M Free Version Font](https://www.wfonts.com/font/idautomationhc39m-free-version)